hcp-uw/team-bill/README.md

 Before you start make sure you have npm installed.

 ### Install Firebase
-Use the following command to install firebased:
+Use the following command to install firebase:

 ```npm i firebase```